phaustin/gtasks/README.md

 To switch to a different virtual environment you have to source its bin/activate.
 You'll find more details in the [pip documentation](http://www.pip-installer.org/en/latest/index.html)

-Next you should install [keychain](https://github.com/diffsky/keychain), which will later allow you to add your gtasks api settings to the OSX keychain.

 After that, is the google tasks api python client library:

     pip install google-api-python-client